AliSepar/myportfolio/readme.md

 - List of projects with photo and title and description
 - Displayed in card format

+**Education**
+- displaying my education in cards
+    -title, location, year

 **Footer Section**

 ## Project Page

+- list of project that i have done
+    - displayed with card in rows
+    - with photo, name, and description
+- by clicking open and a panel or a new window

+## About page
+- a big paragraph giving my bio
+- social links

+## contact page
+- making a form
+    - name , email , message